Icebane1331/CyberSecurity_MK/Homework_week_11/SubmissionFile.md

    Answer:

-        IP tracking and tracing but needs a supeona to ISPs in order to pin down where the IP is located.
+        IP tracking and tracing but needs a subpeona to ISPs in order to pin down where the IP is located.
 A GPS receiver on the laptop is more practical.

 5. How could you prevent an attacker from booting a stolen laptop using an external hard drive?